Sprouts of the Mohawk River: Recreation

 Peebles Island is part of the Peebles Island State Park, an undeveloped park with recreational hiking paths and remnants of historical battleworks thrown up during the US Revolutionary War.
 The New York State Office of Parks, Recreation and Historic Preservation headquarters is located on the island.
 There is a public fishing site on the northern end of Simmons Island, and Peebles Island has shoreline fishing spots and areas where the river can be safely waded in.
 All fishing in the sprouts is catch and release due to the presence of PCB.
 A former railroad bridge over the Second Branch, variously referred to as the Black, Delaware, or Cohoes-Green Island bridge was renovated as part of a bike/hike trail connecting the cities and villages of Watervliet, Green Island, Cohoes, and Waterford.
-A visitor's center with public docks are on the northern shore of the Fourth Branch in the village of Waterford.
+A visitor center with public docks are on the northern shore of the Fourth Branch in the village of Waterford.

 There are designated swimming areas and there are individuals who enjoy river surfing.